shamansir/blog/README.md

 1. Then clone my fork of mynt:

         git clone git@github.com:shamansir/mynt.git

 1. Run there this command:

         python setup.py install

-1. Run `static.sh` from the blog directory, so it will host a version of blog at `http://127.0.0.1:8080/`, watching for changes of `.sass`-files (you'll need to reload a page with every change, anyway)
+1. Run `make && make serve` from the blog directory, so it will host a version of blog at `http://127.0.0.1:8080/`, watching for changes of `.sass`-files (you'll need to reload a page with every change, anyway)